toehead2001/codelab-docs/docs/menus.md

 This toggles the visibility of the debug output.

+!!!
+Note
-Note: Having the debug output visible will also put the compiler into Debug mode.
+    Having the debug output visible will also put the compiler into Debug mode.

 ### Line Numbers